Widget Guide

 To delete a widget, click the Delete

-button in the widget menu on the widget card.
-Confirm the deletion when prompted to permanently remove the widget.
+button in the widget menu on the widget card, then confirm the deletion when prompted to permanently remove it.